There is no excerpt because this is a protected post.

 - Snorkeled the Great Barrier Reef in Australia;

-- Completed the PADI dive licence which was very difficult for me due to my claustrophobic tendencies.
+- Completed the scuba dive licence which was very difficult for me due to my claustrophobic tendencies.
 (I no longer dive but I love to snorkel);

 - Rappelled down a cliff on basic training in 1986 in Chilliwack, B.C.
-(9 PLATOON DOGS OF WAR!).
-Rappelling was terrifying to me due to a fear of height;
+(9 PLATOON DOGS OF WAR!);

 - Rappelled out of a helicopter on a special training day;

 - Joined a group seven-day biking trip through France and gained a very sore bottom;